 The Selection Process

-Please submit a cover letter detailing your interest and your qualifications for this position, along with a resume to the link below.
+Please submit a cover letter detailing your interest and your qualifications for this position, along with a resume, as one document, to the link below.
 No phone calls or letters please.

 Applications will be reviewed and acknowledged as they are received.
 The Planning Office for Urban Affairs seeks to fill this position by early 2020 if not before.